North Carolina Central University Blog

 • Measuring the financial performance of a supply chain

 In executing their responsibilities, supply chain managers continuously monitor an organization’s supply chain infrastructure to improve its effectiveness and efficiency.
+Whether choosing the correct materials supplier, negotiating with distributors, or responding to customer feedback, every phase of a supply chain is crucial to a business’s success.

 Supply Chain Manager Work Environments